xiix0/scam/README.md

-You will meet an important person who will help you advance professionally.
+Future looks spotty.
+You will spill soup in late evening.